agaffney-hub/final-capstone/README.md

 The first sets of data provide information on gross physiological injuries such as foot and knee injuries, whereas the second sets of data provide information regarding concussive injuries.
 It is likely that the conditions for each of these types of injuries are different, so this will involve a multi-step analysis to assess the parameters that have the highest impact on each type of injury and the severity of the injuries.

-We hypothesize that there is a relationship between the field conditions, player position, time during the season, duration of play during the game, and location on the field that can predict the occurrence, type, and severity of lower body injury.
-We plan to show this with a predictive supervised machine learning model.
+We hypothesize that there is a relationship between the field conditions, player position, time during the season, duration of play during the game, location on the field, and the orientation the player is facing with respect to the direction of their movement (twist) that can predict the occurrence, type, and severity of lower body injury.

-We also hypothesize that there is a relationship between the field conditions, player position, location, time within the season or game, as well as the impact of home/away games and the point distribution at the time of injury that correlates with the incidence of traumatic brain injuries.
-We will be using PCA and unsupervised machine learning with k-means and agglomerative clustering to analyze these relationships.
+We also hypothesize that there is a relationship between the field conditions, player position, location, time within the season or game, the orientation the player is facing with respect to the direction of their movement (twist), as well as the impact of home/away games and the point distribution at the time of injury that correlates with the incidence of traumatic brain injuries.

+We additionally anticipate that some of the features that lead to the lower-body injuries will overlap with those of the concussion injuries.

 ---